stanford-ddl/DDL-Transcript-Analyzer/README.md

 * [Gallery](#gallery)

 ## Usage
-1. Navigate to the folder this program was downloaded to <code>DDL-Transcript-Analyzer</code>.
+1. Navigate to the folder this program was downloaded to: <code>DDL-Transcript-Analyzer</code>.
 2. Open the <code>data</code> folder.
 3. Create folders for each session you would like to analyze.
 For example, <code>1</code> for Session 1.* If that folder already exists, please ensure it is empty.
 4. Place your data of <code>.xlsx</code> or <code>.csv</code> files into their appropriate session folder.